zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar.rst

   This parameter is not allowed for the other :literal:`state` values.

-  Default: The image or load activation profile specified in the 'next-activation-profile-name' property of the LPAR is used when the LPAR needs to be activated.
+  Default: The image or load activation profile specified in the 'next\-activation\-profile\-name' property of the LPAR is used when the LPAR needs to be activated.

-  For LPARs with activation modes other than SSC or zAware, the following applies: If an image activation profile is specified, the 'load-at-activation' property of the image activation profile determines whether an automatic load is performed, using the load parameters from the image activation profile.
+  For LPARs with activation modes other than SSC or zAware, the following applies: If an image activation profile is specified, the 'load\-at\-activation' property of the image activation profile determines whether an automatic load is performed, using the load parameters from the image activation profile.
 If a load activation profile is specified, an automatic load is always performed, using the parameters from the load activation profile.

   For LPARs with activation modes SSC or zAware, the following applies: A load activation profile cannot be specified.
-The LPAR is always auto-loaded using internal load parameters (ignoring the 'load-at-activation' property and the load-related properties of their image activation profile).
+The LPAR is always auto\-loaded using internal load parameters (ignoring the 'load\-at\-activation' property and the load\-related properties of their image activation profile).

   | **required**: False
   | **type**: str